Forward-Lang/project-management/README.md

 while the Y-axis is the timeline (could be days, weeks, months, etc.).
 The magnitude of each bar is the duration of the task.

-A task may have a start- and end-date,
+A task may have a start- and due-date,
 it may also have an indication of its progress,
 and its dependencies.